 Consider using crowdsourced “best-sellers” to show the products your customers tend to be interested in.
-Including best-sellers on the homepage and category pages can be particularly effective for eCommerce, as without the ability to touch and see products in the flesh, new customers are more likely to be swayed by other shoppers’ opinions.
+Including best-sellers on the homepage and category pages can be particularly effective eCommerce personalization, as without the ability to touch and see products in the flesh, new customers are more likely to be swayed by other shoppers’ opinions.

 Victorian Plumbing combines high-converting social proof and product recommendation tactics to inspire website visitors to check out their popular items.

-Surfdome uses a bright orange banner on the homepage to promote the release of their winter gear, as well as highlighting their range of winter wetsuits and ski products.
+Surfdome uses a bright orange banner on the homepage to promote the release of their winter gear, as well as highlighting their range of winter wetsuits and ski products on their eCommerce website.

 Learn more: 3 surprising ways to drive sales using location